learn-co-curriculum/jsfunc-mod-iterator-methods/README.md

 ## Problem Statement

+Visiting each element in a collection is called "iterating a collection."
+When we do this, we usually run a function, or call a method on each element.
-Many times, when we iterate a collection, we don't really need to keep the result ("return value") of invoking a function on each element.
-Maybe something internal to the element changes, but we don't need to keep track of it.

-However, other times we very much **do** care about the result.
+Sometimes, when we do this, we don't really need to keep the result ("return value") of calling that function.
+However, other times we **do** care about the result.
+When this is so, we can use _more expressive_ code called "iterator methods."

-For each `roommate` collect `rentTotal / roomates.length` into a jar called `rentPayment`.
-For each `roommate` find out whether they paid "July 2018" rent yet and, if not, invoke the `hassleForRent()` function on them.

-Code where we need to iterate across a collection and produce something new as a result is _very_ common.
-Instead of using the general `for...of`, JavaScript has _more expressive_ options called iterator methods.
-We're going to show how to tighten up your JavaScript iterations and be more expressive.
+In this lesson we're going to make our JavaScript iteration code shorter **and** more expressive.

 ## Objectives